steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 Run the above `cp` command to fix.

-## uncaught exception of type tbb::captured_exception
+## Uncaught Exception of Type tbb::captured_exception

 Next up, the linker crashed: